Battlefield systems can be designed to accomplish a variety of roles - this section proves just that.

 The battlefields of World War 1 were ripe for the entry of the combat tank.
-Armored cars and artillery could only get armies so far and, as the stalemate grew, soo too did the desire to break that stalemate.
+Armored cars and artillery could only get armies so far and, as the stalemate of Trench Warfare grew, so too did the desire to break that stalemate.
 The tank was born through several initiatives by various countries but is namely attributed to the British and their work out of Bovington.
 The first tanks were not outright successes but they helped to secure the victory for the Allies and much tactical experience was gained in their usage during The Great War.
 By World War 2, the tank had already come a long way and it would be the fighting here that would spark a new revolution in tanks - the Main Battle Tank.
 This page has been organized to provide better access to the various sections of this website (where the total record count numbers above 5,000 individual entries).
 Major and minor categories are presented below in Alphabetical (A-Z) order.
 Subgroups tied to a parent category follow their parent topic.

 The "Military Factory" name and MilitaryFactory.com logo are registered ® U.S. trademarks protected by all applicable domestic and international intellectual property laws.
 All written content, illustrations, and photography are unique to this website (unless where indicated) and not for reuse/reproduction in any form.
 Material presented throughout this website is for historical and entertainment value only and should not to be construed as usable for hardware restoration, maintenance, or general operation.
 We do not sell any of the items showcased on this site.
 Please direct all other inquiries to militaryfactory AT gmail.com.

 Part of a network of sites that includes GlobalFirepower, a data-driven property used in ranking the top military powers of the world, WDMMA.org, the World Directory of Modern Military Aircraft, and SR71blackbird.org, detailing the history of the world's most iconic spyplane.